jeftegoes/AwsOverview/Security, Identity, & Compliance/Amazon GuardDuty.md

   - **ThreatFamilyName:** Describes the potential malicious activity (e.g., NetworkPortUnusual).
   - **DetectionMechanism:** Method GuardDuty detecting the finding (e.g., Tcp, Udp).
   - **Artifact:** Describes a resource that is used in the malicious activity (e.g., DNS).
-- You can generate sample findings in GuardDuty to test your automations.
+- We can generate sample findings in GuardDuty to test our automations.

 ## 4.2.
 Findings Types